RFASilva/Changes-Prototype/README.md

 # Changes-Prototype
 The prototype allows to explore spatio-temporal events at different levels of detail.
-A screenshot about this prototype is given:
+A screenshot of the prototype is given:

 ![Alt text](https://github.com/RFASilva/Changes-Prototype/blob/master/screenshot.png "Screenshot Changes Prototype")